-TRAI is organizing Customer Outreach Programmes in different parts of the country.
-These programmes are primarily intended to outreach to the customers, industry bodies, State Govt., various government bodies, CAGs and TSPs.
-Details of venue, date for the programme to be organized in Mirzapur (UP) along with contact person and telephone number is as under:
+TRAI is organizing Consumer Outreach Programme in different parts of the country.
+These programmes are primarily intended to outreach to the customers, industries bodies, State Government various Government bodies, CAGs and TSPs.
+Details of venue, date for the programme to be organized in Firozabad (Uttar Pradesh) along with contact person and telephone number is as under:

 No right click